nikoi008/DStimer/README.md

 AOX - Making an average of n solves to track progress
 Scrambling beyond 3x3 - Introduce different scrambling for 2x2-7x7 and even more obscure cubes such as Square-1.
 Cubes available currently: 2x2,3x3
 More customisation - Ability to change colour of background, cube stickers and possibly fonts.

+# Credits
+Credits to u/averageteencuber for the cube drawing that is now the icon of this project